 Content sharing WordPress themes

 Every theme listed here is up-to-date and highly-rated by its customers.
-As modern themes, all these themes are also totally responsive which means they look and work great on all screen sizes from smartphones to widescreen monitors.
+As modern themes, all these themes are totally responsive, which means they look and work great on all screen sizes, from smartphones to widescreen monitors.

-With those guidelines in place, here are my top picks for content sharing WP themes.
+Here are my top picks for best content sharing WordPress themes for 2023.